-Once the Spring weather begins to warm up, you’ll see the leaves forming at the base of the plant.
-I remove any leftover Winter debris from around the plant, loosen up the soil slightly, and provide fertilizer.
-(We always put a fresh layer of mulch down on all the garden beds each year too.)
+Once the Spring weather begins to warm up, the leaves and stems begin forming at the base of the plant.
+Remove any leftover Winter debris from around the plant, loosen up the soil slightly, and provide a slow-release organic fertilizer around the plants.
+Add a fresh layer of mulch if needed.

 All Summer, Fireworks Goldenrod remains a nice upright plant, almost like a shrub if you have two or three plants growing together as we do:

 The green leaves provide a nice background for Summer flowers, as this late-Summer perennial waits its turn to put on a show.
 Once August arrives, you will enjoy the stunning yellow color!

 The pretty red and orange flowers you see in the photo above are called Geum.
 Read all about these easy-to-grow perennials in my post: Geum Perennial Flowers for your Garden.